 Jump to section

-Receiving feedback and putting it into action is especially important to grow in our careers.
-None of us are perfect, and we all have blindspots.
-Our work can benefit from someone else’s input , but if you’re known for being defensive or rigid, your colleagues may not tell you when something is missing the mark or give you future opportunities to fix your mistakes.
+Receiving feedback and putting it into action is especially important in order to grow in our careers.
+None of us are perfect, and we all have blind spots.

-When you follow a systematic approach for giving and receiving feedback, it results in honest, thoughtful feedback and follow-through.
+When you know how to receive feedback, it results in honest, thoughtful comments and follow-through.

 Criticism, however, tends to be thought of as negative.
-Both criticism and feedback involve evaluation -- what is the difference?
+Both criticism and feedback involve evaluation.
+So what is the difference?

 These three principles can help you assess whether it is good, useful feedback — “constructive criticism” — rather than unhelpful criticism:

 - Intention.
 The most effective leaders genuinely want to see their colleagues do well.
 Make sure any advice you give comes from a place of wanting the best for someone.